 It is important to note that establishing paternity does not automatically mean that support will be issued.
 A support order must be requested through the CSEA or the court.

 As with child support, paternity and parental rights are two separate matters.
 However, to obtain parental rights, a father may have to establish paternity if paternity is not presumed, such as when a man and woman are unmarried at the time of a child’s birth, it will need to be established to give the father legal rights.

 Paternity creates a legal relationship between a father and child, allowing the father to pursue parental rights.
 Parental rights may include custody or visitation.
 Establishing paternity is particularly critical in cases where a mother withholds a child from seeing their biological father.

 While legally, you are not required to hire an attorney to establish paternity, it is generally in your best interest.
 A Canton paternity lawyer can help you navigate the complexities of a paternity case and help you seek support, visitation, or custody after legal fatherhood is established.

 At Slater & Zurz, our legal team has over a century of collective experience.
 We know how challenging paternity matters can be.
 We work tirelessly to provide compassionate, dedicated representation to each of our clients and will not rest until the best possible outcome is achieved.

 Are you looking to establish paternity?
-Were you unmarried at the time your child was born and need financial support?
+Were you unmarried when your child was born and needed financial support?
 Are you a father seeking visitation or custody of your child?
-Our experienced Canton paternity lawyers can help.
+Our experienced Canton Family law attorneys can help.
 Contact our office today at (330) 968-2547 for a free, no-obligation consultation to discuss your options.
 We are available 24 hours a day, 7 days a week, to assist you.
 Paternity can be a contentious, emotionally-difficult issue for all involved parties.
 Let us help you protect your child.
 Do not try to go it alone.
-Whether you would like to establish or challenge paternity, we are here for you.
+Whether you want to establish or challenge paternity, we are here.
 Do not wait; call today to get started.